fabianmartins/alienattack.workshop/README.md

+`IMPORTANT` : this repository is being archived, and replaced by https://github.com/aws-samples/aws-alien-attack

 # AWS Alien Attack Workshop

 **DISCLAIMER:** AWS Alien Attack, and all complementary resources are provided without any guarantees, and you're not recommended to use it for production-grade workloads.
 The intention is to provide content to build and learn.